codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

 - Bar charts and planting calendar summary
 - Validate: Early/late counts reasonable; timeline printed

+#### Cell 11 Output Evaluation

+>> 📊 **Seasonal Analysis Results**: The output should show "🌱 Seasonal Performance of Top 5 Recommended Plants" with a matrix showing visit counts for each plant across different seasons. "📊 Seasonal Coverage Summary" should show counts of early and late season plants available.
+The visualization should display two charts: "Seasonal Activity Patterns of Top Plants" (bar chart showing seasonal distribution) and "Recommended Plant Availability by Season" (bar chart showing plant counts by season). "🎯 IMPLEMENTATION TIMELINE" should show detailed spring, summer, and fall management strategies.

+**💡 Simple Explanation**: This output is like getting a "seasonal calendar" with visual guides!
+The seasonal performance matrix is like a schedule showing when each plant is most active (like a calendar showing when each restaurant is busiest).
+The seasonal coverage summary tells us how many options we have in each season (like knowing how many restaurants are open in each season).
+The charts provide visual confirmation of our seasonal planning (like having a visual calendar).
+The implementation timeline gives us specific instructions for each season (like having a detailed plan for each month of the year).

 ### 2.10 Conclusions and Strategic Recommendations
 >>
 >> I summarize findings, model performance, and implementation actions, then export artifacts.